Science theatre: Examples

 A famous representative of the first genre is the piece Copenhagen by Michael Frayn.
-Examples of the second genre are pieces by chemist and Nobel Prize winner Carl Djerassi, while pieces by the English science theater group Y-touring fits into the third genre.
+Examples of the second genre are pieces by chemist and Nobel Prize winner Carl Djerassi, while pieces by the English science theater group Y-touring fit into the third genre.
 The latter has been visiting successful secondary schools for years with pieces about, for example, xenotransplantation to bring influential developments in science into contact.
 The use of role plays and simulations about science and society in secondary and higher education also falls under the second genre.

 There are also many intermediate forms, such as Lehrstücke, by Bertolt Brecht, who wanted to combine art and education.

 In several countries, special science theatre groups or institutions can be found, sometimes as parts of universities or museums.

 In the US, the group Science Theatre exists, part of MSA, for education tasks.
 In UK Y-touring has a long tradition, as well as the group Science Theatre, which performs science shows for various audiences, making use of expert knowledge of science and techniques from stage performance.

 In the Netherlands, the group Pandemonia existed for several decades, which played pieces at schools, in museums and at scientific symposiums.
 Pieces dealt with 'manufacturable people', food and genomics and nanotechnology.

 The Dutch multidisciplinary ensemble Theater Adhoc is completely different in nature, and focuses on depicting current developments in the (natural) sciences.
 Under the motto 'Reality is too interesting to be left to the realists', Theater Adhoc stages dialogues between art and science.

 In Belgium, the group Crew tries to create surprising theatre with modern means from science and technology.